shayanb/shayan.es/revamp.md

 publications:
 - merge pub-year and pub-content, so the abstract will start from left side of publication-item under top part , the top part has the year and then title. in sub header/title, it should write the published in text.
 - remove the 3d and effects on the paper button
-- use the similar componets as ealier (simple elegent button) for paper and media coverage, presentation, etc to show under the abstract

 career:
 - the chart looks great, remove Skills Overview and make the chart bigger.